nitish20899/An-End-to-End-project-for-predicting-the-MegaUnits-used-by-different-states-and-union-territories/README.md

 ## Accuracy

 * 36 models were created for 36 states and union territories
-* Accuracy of each model is ranging between 86.3 on test data
+* Accuracy of each model is ranging between 86.3 to 98.5 on test data

 | States_models     |   Accuracy |
 |:------------------|-----------:|